-The Next Regular Commentary: is scheduled for Thursday, April 24th, covering March new- and existing-home sales and new orders for durable goods.
+The Next Regular Commentary: is scheduled for Tuesday, August 26th, covering July new orders for durable goods and new- and existing home sales, followed by a Commentary on August 28th, covering the second estimate of, and first revision to, second-quarter GDP.
 For detail on pending economic releases, see the schedule.
-(LAST UPDATED April 16th)
+(LAST UPDATED August 19th)

 • Consumer Liquidity Remains Structurally Impaired More ...